Sachinpr16/Gyrus-AI-Docker-Installation-Guide/README.md

-# Docker and NVIDIA Container Toolkit Installation Guide
+# Gyrus AI Docker Installation Guide

 This guide provides step-by-step instructions for installing Docker and configuring it to use NVIDIA GPUs on an Ubuntu-based system.
 This setup is essential for running GPU-accelerated applications in a containerized environment.